NAME

 Grant a lease with the specified TTL (time-to-live) in seconds.

-The callback receives ($response, $error) where response contains:
+The callback receives ($response, $error).
+Response keys:

 - id